 Renamed the Pulaski Expressway in 1969, further developments in the proposed freeway resulted in realignments to avoid Adams Avenue and Juniata Golf Course.
 Stricter environmental regulation led to further adjustments in 1971.
 A shortened route was studied, with construction slated to run from 1978 to 1981.
 PennDOT stopping funding for highway projects in 1977, which ultimately led to the cancellation of the Pulaski Expressway.9

 U.S. 1 separates Overbrook and Wynnefield in west Philadelphia from Montgomery County along City Avenue.
 The slow moving arterial leads the US route northeast from Cobbs Creek Park to the Schuylkill Expressway across from East Falls and Fairmount Park.
 U.S. 1 combines with I-76 to connect with the Roosevelt Expressway.
-Completed in 1961,11 the 3.5-mile long freeway arcs east between Germantown and Nicetown to U.S. 13 at Hunting Park.
+Completed in 1961,11 the 3.5 mile long freeway arcs east between Germantown and Nicetown to U.S. 13 at Hunting Park.

 The remainder of U.S. 1 through Philadelphia navigates along Roosevelt Boulevard, a unique arterial comprises of four roadways.
 The outer two-lane roadways connect with all local and intersecting streets, while the inner three-lane roadways function more like a controlled access expressway.
 Slip ramps provide ingress and egress points between the respective roadways.
-Roosevelt Boulevard otherwise doubles as both U.S. 1 & 13 eastward through the Logan, Feltonville and Frankford communities to the couplet of Robbins and Levick Streets.
+Roosevelt Boulevard otherwise doubles as both U.S. 1/13 eastward through the Logan, Feltonville and Frankford communities to the couplet of Robbins and Levick Streets.
 U.S. 1 turns more northward from the split with U.S. 13 there between Mayfair, Rhawnhurst, Pennypack and Bustleton through Northeast Philadelphia.
-Pennsylvania 63 accompanies the route from Red Lion Road to the Woohaven Road freeway at Normandy.
+PA 63 accompanies the route from Red Lion Road to the Woohaven Road freeway at Normandy.
 The four-roadway setup along Roosevelt Boulevard concludes ahead of the Bucks County line by Benjamin Rush State Park.
-Beyond the city and Pennsylvania 132, U.S. 1 transitions into a freeway eastward to Langhorne, Morrisville and Trenton, New Jersey.
+Beyond the city and PA 132, U.S. 1 transitions into a freeway eastward to Langhorne, Morrisville and Trenton, New Jersey.

 Baltimore Av / 38th St / 33rd St / Hunting Park Av / Frankford Av

 U.S. 13 travels a convoluted surface route throughout Philadelphia.
 Entering the city from the borough of Yeadon, U.S. 13 follows Baltimore Avenue through the Cobbs Creek and Garden Court communities to 38th Street north through University City.
-Powelton Avenue dog legs the route east from 38th Street to a one-way couplet along 33rd / 34th Streets through Mantua.
+Powelton Avenue dog legs the route east from 38th Street to a one way couplet along 33rd / 34th Streets through Mantua.
 Passing by the Philadelphia Zoo, U.S. 13 combines with U.S. 30 to cross the Schuylkill River.

 33rd Street resumes north from U.S. 30, taking U.S. 13 along Fairmount Park and the Strawberry Mansion community.
 The route shifts onto Ridge Avenue and then Hunting Park Avenue as it arcs northeast to Nicetown and Tioga.
 Through Hunting Park, U.S. 13 merges with U.S. 1 (Roosevelt Boulevard) via a wye interchange.
 The two overlap 4.3 miles east along Roosevelt Boulevard to Mayfair.